-If you're making an injury claim after a car accident, you might have heard the insurance adjuster or your attorney talk about "maximum medical improvement" (or MMI).
-In this article, we'll explain what MMI is, and why it's a key factor when it's time to think about a car accident settlement.
+If you're making an injury claim after a car accident, you might have heard the insurance adjuster or your attorney talk about "maximum medical improvement" (MMI).
+In this article, we'll define MMI and explain why it's a key factor when it's time to think about a car accident settlement.

 In a car accident insurance claim or lawsuit, maximum medical improvement means:

 You shouldn't negotiate a settlement in a car accident case until you have reached MMI, or at least have a clear understanding of the extent of your injuries and the future care you'll require.
-Under no circumstances should you sign any settlement agreement or sign a release of liability until you've reached MMI.
+Under no circumstances should you sign a settlement agreement or release of liability until you've reached MMI.

-Once you settle, you're agreeing to release the at-fault driver from any liability in connection with the underlying car accident.
+Once you settle, you're agreeing to release the at-fault driver from any liability (legal responsibility) in connection with the accident that caused your injuries.
 If your injuries turn out to be worse than you first thought, or complications arise, you can't go back and ask for more money.
-Your case is closed forever as soon you sign a settlement agreement and the at-fault driver is off the hook for additional or unforeseen damages.
+Your case is closed forever as soon as you sign a settlement agreement and the at-fault driver is permanently off the hook for additional or unforeseen damages.

-It's also important to attend every medical appointment you make, to cooperate with all your health care providers, and to do everything your doctors tell you to do in terms of follow-up care.
+It's also important to attend every medical appointment you make, cooperate with all of your healthcare providers, and do everything your doctors tell you to do in terms of follow-up care.
 As an insurance claimant or a personal injury plaintiff, you have a legal obligation to mitigate your damages—which simply means you have to take all reasonable steps to get better and avoid doing anything that might make your condition worse.